AirshipCMS/Docs/02-Quickstart-Guide.md

 ![edit-root](https://user-images.githubusercontent.com/1865400/28699019-c3912dda-72e2-11e7-9787-86059fcc542c.png)

 Be sure your file is Saved.
 Then, refresh both your live site url in one tab `(https://subdomain.airshipcms.io)` and your local site url in another tab `(http://localhost:9001)` and you will see the markup changes only update in the _local instance of your site_.
 This is because in your local site, the page is rendered based on **local files & live content**, compared to the published site where the page is rendered based on **live files & live content**.
-How do you make your site live?
-See #XX.
+How do you upload your local files to your live site?
+We will get there in #11.

-### 10. Render `{{{help}}}` on the template to see all the data that you have access to.
+### 10. Render `{{{help}}}` on a template to see a list of data.
 On the `root.html` template, replace the header test you did in #9 and add following markup:
 ```
 <!--start test-->